The rising popularity of black and white photographs of animals in the wild

 Black and white photographs of animals

-That year Brandt published On This Earth, a collection of black and white photos of animals, the like of which many of us had not seen before.
+That year Brandt published On This Earth, a collection of black and white animal pictures, the like of which many of us had not seen before.
 It was unique, and it soon became one of the biggest-selling coffee table books of the first ten years of this century.

-These groundbreaking animal pictures in black and white challenged conventions and paved the way for a new era of black-and-white photography of animals, inspiring photographers around the world to embrace the beauty of monochrome.
+These groundbreaking animal pictures in black and white challenged conventions and helped pave a way for a new era of black-and-white photography of animals, inspiring photographers around the world to embrace the beauty of monochrome.

 The emerging popularity of black-and-white photography